About This Program

 - Bachelor's degree or higher from an accredited college or university

-- Academic preparation adequate to complete graduate coursework in general chemistry, organic chemistry, biochemistry, physics and physiology
+- Academic preparation adequate to complete graduate coursework (recommended courses in chemistry, biochemistry and physiology)

 - Official transcript(s)

-- Goal statement indicating the applicant's interests in pharmacology and career aspirations
+- Goal statement indicating the applicant's interests in pharmacology, their research experience and career aspirations

 - Three letters of recommendation